-Robotics in building cleaning services
+Robotics in Building Cleaning Services

 You might think "autonomous" always refers to something that works truly independently – but a look at the automotive industry shows that this is not correct.
 Autonomous driving is actually more precisely defined by five different levels: assisted, semi-automated, highly automated, fully automated and autonomous driving.
 Each of these denotes a different level of human involvement, which plays less of a role with every stage.

-Scrubber dryer robots can now also clean right up to the edges of a floorspace, eliminating the need for any follow-up work.
-Machines with the appropriate software and sensor technology, as well as the ability to reverse independently, can even perform manoeuvres to free themselves from dead ends.
+Floor scrubber robots can now also clean right up to the edges of a floorspace, eliminating the need for any follow-up work.
+Machines with the appropriate software and sensor technology, as well as the ability to reverse independently, can even perform maneuvers to free themselves from dead ends.
 Reports are also compiled for each deployment, making it clear where cleaning has already been carried out and where it has not.

 Although robots have become commonplace in many fields – for example, in medical technology or in production plants – people still have certain misgivings when it comes to deploying them in direct points of contact in everyday life.
 However, it's now actually very simple to handle and integrate these.

-When scrubber dryer robots first came onto the market, only service technicians with the necessary technical equipment and programming expertise were able to create routes for them.
+When floor scrubber robots first came onto the market, only service technicians with the necessary technical equipment and programming expertise were able to create routes for them.
 Reflective landmarks had to be hung up everywhere for navigation.
-Since then, however, cleaning robots have become much easier to use, thanks to better sensors, higher quality of data and more advanced operating concepts.
+Since then, however, cleaning robots have become much easier to use, thanks to better sensors, higher quality of data, and more advanced operating concepts.

 Routes can be created, corrected and combined independently by the user.
 Depending on the model, illustrations and step-by-step instructions also provide assistance with this.
 When programming a route, the user selects a starting point, which is usually marked with a code.
 The robot then reads this code and follows the intended path.
 Alternatively, some robots can independently process surfaces to be cleaned, even if these were previously bypassed.
 Users can also call up the status of the machine at any time.